mike99mac/minimy-mike99mac/gcode/README.md

 Following are the steps to cut the main panel.
 - Cut a sheet of Baltic birch into three 19.875" pieces.
 There should be almost no refuse.
 - Mark a "1" and a "2" at 32.395" and 36.56: (32.395" + 0.125" + 4.04").
 This will allow you align the grain properly on all panels.
-Note the **Before cutting** square in black in the picture.
-  - **TODO:** Get a better drawing of the main panel.
 - Cut a piece 32.395".
 This is the "main panel" which will later be cut into four pieces.
 The two "1" marks should be cut in half.
   - **NOTE:** This value assumes a kerf of 0.125" which is common for table saw blades.
 Some thin kerf blades are below 0.100", so you may have to reduce the 32.395" accordingly.
-- Load the Gcode ``4PanelsMainJob.nc``.
+- Load the Gcode ``10PanelsJob1.nc``.
 - Clamp and square the main panel.
 - Zero XYZ of the main panel.
 - Load and run the job to cut the majority of the main panel.
 - **Before removing the panel from the clamps**, verify the dados are wide enough to fit the plywood!
-- Rotate the piece 180 degrees and run the job ``faceUpsideDown.nc``, again squaring and zeroing the piece.
+- Rotate the piece 180 degrees and run the job ``10panelsJob2.nc``, again squaring and zeroing the piece.
 This will cut the holes and recesses at the top of the front panel.

 This picture shows the main panel being cut by a CNC machine.